ACM Research Inc. (ACMR) Shares Down Despite Recent Market Volatility

-ACM Research Inc. (NASDAQ: ACMR)’s stock price has decreased by -9.02 compared to its previous closing price of 11.53.
-Despite this, the company has experienced a -16.61% fall in its stock price over the last five trading sessions.
+ACM Research Inc. (NASDAQ: ACMR)’s stock price has decreased by -2.94 compared to its previous closing price of 10.55.
+Despite this, the company has seen a loss of -11.72% in its stock price over the last five trading days.

 Is It Worth Investing in ACM Research Inc. (NASDAQ: ACMR) Right Now?

-The price-to-earnings ratio for ACM Research Inc. (NASDAQ: ACMR) is above average at 16.26x.
-The 36-month beta value for ACMR is also noteworthy at 0.96.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 2 rating it as “sell.”
+The price-to-earnings ratio for ACM Research Inc. (NASDAQ: ACMR) is 15.88x, which is above its average ratio.
+Moreover, the 36-month beta value for ACMR is 0.96.
+Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 2 as “sell.”

 Will You Miss Out On This Growth Stock Boom?